 Recall Harley-Davidson's AMF Years

-While there were, and still are plenty of fans of the AMF-era Harleys, there were also lots of Harley purists who weren't too thrilled with the whole idea of a sporting goods manufacturer producing the classic American motorcycle.
+While AMF’s arrival did save Harley-Davidson from impending bankruptcy, the AMF years were arguably the most not-so-fond period in Harley-Davidson’s history.
+While there were, and still are plenty of fans of the AMF-era Harleys, there were also lots of Harley purists who weren't too thrilled with the whole idea of a sporting goods manufacturer producing the ic American motorcycle.

 - AMF was first highly known for their bowling equipment and the sporting goods.

 What happens in the AMF years for Harley Davidson?

 Challenged by Less Expensive and More Refined Japanese Competitors